901 Dulaney Valley Road

 Prior to joining the firm, Mr. Tinter was an attorney in a commercial litigation practice.
 His litigation experience includes representing business clients in Maryland and Virginia in numerous disputes, including contract, non-compete, employment and product liability.

 Before entering private practice, Mr. Tinter served as a clerk for the Honorable Judge Julie R. Rubin, in the Baltimore City Circuit Court where he learned valuable insight into all stages of litigation.

 Mr. Tinter received his Bachelor of Arts in Government and Politics from the University of Maryland, College Park.
-He earned his Juris Doctor from the University of Maryland School of Law, where he received the William P. Cunningham Award for exceptional achievement and service to the school of law.
+He earned his Juris Doctorate from the University of Maryland School of Law, receiving the William P. Cunningham Award for exceptional achievement and service to the school of law.
 Mr. Tinter a was an Articles Editor for the Journal of Business and Technology and was the Chairperson of the Honor Board where he oversaw the judicial body regulating student conduct and integrity.
 During law school, Mr. Tinter worked in the Baltimore City Public Defender’s Office in the Juvenile Division and the United States Attorneys Office for the Northern District of Maryland, was a peer adviser, and provided free tax assistance and tax preparation to lower income families through the Low-Income Taxpayer Clinic.